zythdotdev/roblox-utility/README.md

 After adding the modules to your dependency list, run `wally install`.
 Wally will generate a `Packages` folder containing the installed dependencies.
 You can then require them in your scripts.

 `Event = require(Packages.Event)`

-## Usage

-Each module is self-documented and can be required directly from the `Packages` folder after installation.